Pan American Intercollegiate Team Chess Championship: Kamsky plays in Pan-Am but Vivek Rao shines

-Chess scholarships
+Chess Scholarships and Recent Years

 The 1990s saw two important events that influenced college chess: the fall of the Iron Curtain sent a flood of very strong eastern European and former Soviet players to the Americas, and several schools began offering major chess scholarships.

 The University of South Florida offered chess scholarships in 1976 to two young players, but abandoned the experiment after winning the 1976 Pan-Am.
 Subsequently, Rhode Island College offered chess scholarships, and eventually won the Pan-Am in 1985.
 The Borough of Manhattan Community College (BMCC) recruited grandmasters and eventually offered chess scholarships.
 BMCC won the Pan-Am in 1993, 1994, and 1997.
 In contrast to those short-lived programs, the chess scholarship programs at the University of Maryland, Baltimore County (UMBC) and the University of Texas at Dallas (UTD) have taken root and continue to the present day.

 In 2009, two more Texas schools fielded strong teams: University of Texas at Brownsville (UTB) and Texas Tech University; both offered chess scholarships.
 The 2010 Final Four was the strongest to date: it featured UMBC (average USCF rating 2559), UTD (2574), UTB (2598), and Texas Tech (2429).

 In 2012, Webster University and Lindenwood have emerged as contenders.

-The 2019 Pan-Am was the strongest ever: the 63 teams included 33 Grandmasters, 20 International Masters, players from 40 FIDE federations, and eleven teams with average USCF ratings over 2500.
+The 2019 Pan-Am was the strongest ever: the 63 teams included 33 Grandmasters, 20 International Masters, players from 40 FIDE federations, and 10 teams with average US Chess ratings over 2500.
+It was the largest Pan-Am from 1982 until 2023.

 The 2020–2021 Pan-Am was held online at Lichess.org.

-The 2023 Pan-Am was held January 5-8, 2023, in Seattle.
-It was won by the A team of Webster University.
+The 2025 Pan-Am was the largest edition since 1976, with 91 teams.
+The Open section was won by the UTRGV A team with a 6-0 score.
+30 GMs and 22 IMs participated.
+10 teams with average ratings over 2500 USCF competed, including teams from Mizzou, Webster University, UTRGV, Saint Louis University, UTD, Texas Tech, Stanford, University of Chicago, and Yale.